 Gulp.
 I have a confession to make.
 I live and breathe piano education… but my own daughter has her piano lesson on Thursdays… and her books didn’t emerge from her piano bag until Monday.

 Do I have a good excuse?
 Not really.
-We had a busy weekend, yes.. but I can’t rightfully say that every single second of her days were occupied.
+We had a busy weekend, yes.. but I can’t rightfully say that every single second of her days was occupied.

 Trevor and I looked at each other in horror on Monday night as we realized her piano books were sitting still in her music bag on top of our piano.
 Yikes.
 Had we become exactly what we work so hard day and night to prevent?